 - Enforce ‘Open at Login’

-- Advanced 'run time' variable replacement:
+- Run time variable replacement:

 - Share "homes/%AM_USERNAME%" becomes "homes/currentuser"